Batman: Beyond the White Knight: Thematic analysis

-Joshua Lapin-Bertone of DC Comics.com linked Batman: Beyond the White Knight to the proverbial phrase "Clothes don't make the man" when stating that the comic book reflected the general belief that a person should not be solemnly judged by their appearance; Lapin-Bertone argued that Murphy, to fully embody this idea in the comic, utilized the characters' shadows to demonstrate that the way they dress contradicts who they really are.
+Joshua Lapin-Bertone of DC Comics.com linked Beyond the White Knight to the proverbial phrase "Clothes don't make the man" when stating that the comic book reflected the general belief that a person should not be solemnly judged by their appearance; Lapin-Bertone argued that Murphy, to fully embody this idea in the comic, utilized the characters' shadows to demonstrate that the way they dress contradicts who they really are.
 For example, Bruce Wayne, despite having abandoned his vigilante identity for over twelve years in the book, still "embodies Batman in everything he does", with the shape of his shadow corroborating the popular hypothesis of Batman being the character's true self.
 Additionally, with Terry McGinnis in possession of a dangerously powerful Batsuit in the book, Lapin-Bertone questioned whether just wearing the suit makes one Batman or not, while also wondering what kind of shadow Terry would cast by the end of the series.

-Tie-in media
+Future

+Sequel

+In 2021, Murphy stated that he has "at least" one sequel planned for Batman: Beyond the White Knight.
 The eighth and final issue of Batman: Beyond the White Knight serves as the set-up for a Justice League-centric comic book titled World's Finest: White Knight.

-Future
+Spin-offs

-In December 2021, Murphy stated that he has "at least" one sequel planned for Batman: Beyond the White Knight.
-A two-issue prequel limited series titled Batman: White Knight Presents: Red Hood — co-written by Murphy and Clay McCormack, illustrated by Simone Di Meo and George Kambadais, and colored by Stewart — began publication on August 2, 2022 and ended on the 23rd of the same month.
-A six-issue limited series titled Batman: White Knight Presents: Generation Joker — written by Katana Collins, McCormack and Murphy, illustrated by Mirka Andolfo and colored by Alejandro Sánchez — serves as a follow-up to Batman: Beyond the White Knight, with its publication beginning on May 9, 2023.
+A two-issue prequel limited series titled Batman: White Knight Presents: Red Hood — co-written by Murphy and Clay McCormack, illustrated by Simone Di Meo and George Kambadais, and colored by Stewart — began publication on August 2, 2022, and ended on the 23rd of the same month.
+Taking place between the fourth and fifth issues of Beyond the White Knight, Red Hood focuses on Jason Todd and explains how he adopted the new moniker, as well as introduces a new ally to Jason, a young Mongolian girl named Gan who has her own Robin costume.

+A six-issue limited series titled Batman: White Knight Presents: Generation Joker — written by Katana Collins, McCormack and Murphy, illustrated by Mirka Andolfo and colored by Alejandro Sánchez — serves as a follow-up to Beyond the White Knight, with its publication beginning on May 9, 2023.
+Taking place after the events of Beyond the White Knight, Generation Joker focuses on Harley Quinn's twin children, Bryce and Jackie, who go on an adventure with the Jack Napier A.I., revealed to have survived.